linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 - **UpdateItem**
 - UpdateTable

-UpdateItem.
+"UpdateItem.
 Edits an existing item's attributes, or adds a new item to the table if it does not already exist.
 You can put, delete, or add attribute values.
-You can also perform a conditional update on an existing item (insert a new attribute name-value pair if it doesn't exist, or replace an existing name-value pair if it has certain expected attribute values).
+You can also perform a conditional update on an existing item (insert a new attribute name-value pair if it doesn't exist, or replace an existing name-value pair if it has certain expected attribute values)."

 ---